Brandon-Lyons/Fantasy-Sports-Calculator/README.md

 ###Instructions

-You must have Ruby 2.0.0, Python 2.7 minimum, and bundler gem installed.
+You must have Ruby 2.0.0, Python 2.7 minimum, and bundler gem installed.<br />
-For instructions on installing Ruby [click here](http://www.ruby-lang.org/en/downloads/).
+For instructions on installing Ruby [click here](http://www.ruby-lang.org/en/downloads/).<br />
-For instructions on installing Python [click here](http://wiki.python.org/moin/BeginnersGuide/Download).
+For instructions on installing Python [click here](http://wiki.python.org/moin/BeginnersGuide/Download).<br />
 Once you install Ruby and Python you will need to install the bundler gem.

 >gem install bundler